witchy-mutant/blog/_posts/2014-12-21-A-recipe-for-a-happy-software-development-team.markdown

 Feedback
 ---

 This one is embedded into the culture of the team and helped us the most I think.
-We have been giving, receiving humbly and asking for a feedback almost every day - may it be sprint we've ended, code we've written, presentation we had prepared or conducted or just the way we work and cooperate with other people.
-It all was always an opportunity to exchange feedback with others.
+We are giving, humbly receiving and asking for feedback almost every day - be it about the sprint we finished, code we written, presentation we prepared or conducted or just about the way we work and cooperate with other people.
+Anything we do, we look for opportunities to exchange feedback with others.

 In a more structured way we use it for:

 * code reviews

 	Sometimes we have couple of code reviews a day touching different parts of the system, various tasks and code snippets.
-Simply everyone from the team is involved in either having his code reviewed or reviewing somebody else's code - mostly - both at the same time.
-That gave us more confidence in a quality of code we're producing but also had amazing team building effect - oftentimes we were complimenting somebody's work - what a motivational effect!
+Everyone from the team is involved in either having his code reviewed or reviewing somebody else's code, often at the same time.
+That gave us more confidence in the quality of our code but also had an amazing team building effect - oftentimes we were complimenting somebody's work - what a motivational effect!

 * design reviews

 	Every now and then we ask ourselves about design decision we're about to make.
-Not only it raises the awareness of how we're structuring our project but also gives everyone a chance to contribute to ideas, sometimes to have a long debate on how to do a thing but it hasn't been counter-productive at any time.
-Usually we agree to disagree but choose pragmatic approach anyway.
+Not only does it raise awareness of how we're structuring our project but it also gives everyone a chance to contribute ideas.
+Granted, it sometimes leads to a long debate on how to implement something but it hasn't been counter-productive at any time.
+Usually we agree to disagree and choose a pragmatic approach to push the project forward.

 * quality of work we do

-	Every sprint end is an opportunity to have a retrospective and to talk about good and bad things in a sprint.
-If the team feels secure enough and is open - this is a perfect opportunity to exchange feedback about the way we do things and an opportunity to develop ourselves.
-It may be obvious but teams can benefit a lot from these retrospectives if conducted properly.
-We used this chance couple of times to make ourselves more efficient and effective.
+	The end of each sprint is an opportunity to carry out a retrospective and to talk about good and bad things that happened.
+If the team feels secure enough and is open this is a perfect time to exchange feedback about the way we do things and an opportunity to develop ourselves.
+It may be obvious, but teams can benefit a lot from these retrospectives if conducted properly.
+We used this chance a number of times to make ourselves more efficient and effective.

-We started to use feedback extensively after internal training sessions we had at our company.
-Being skeptical about such I have to say - they gave us a lot.
-Feedback is like other things - if you want to get better at it - you have to practice.
-Training gave us insight on how we were making it and how we *want* to do it.
-Practice after it - taught us also how much we can benefit from it.
+We started using feedback extensively after internal training sessions we had at our company.
+Being skeptical about such intiatives I have to say - they gave us a lot.
+Feedback is like other things - if you want to get better at it you have to practice.
+Training gave us insight on how we were doing it and how we *want* to do it.
+Practice after it taught us also how much we can benefit from it.

 Practices & Small Habits
 ---